openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/deploy.md

 Assuming you have followed the steps from before and are logged in as an admin into `myproject` in the openshift cluster lets deploy -

-If you haven't forked the repo and made any changes, you can try deploy our version using -
+You can try deploying our version using -

 ``oc process -f https://raw.githubusercontent.com/thoth-station/s2i-example/log-thoth/openshift.yaml | oc apply -f -``{{execute}}